lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 Jenkins will pick this up and sign the ref extrapolated by log_dir and promote the artifact, whether maven or container.

 Maven release jobs can also trigger via "Build with parameters" negating the need for a release file.
-The parameters will need to be filled out in the same was as a release file's would, excepting the speacial USE_RELEASE_FILE parameter which will need to be set to False to inform the job that it should not expect a release file.
+The parameters will need to be filled out in the same was as a release file's would, excepting the special USE_RELEASE_FILE and DRY_RUN check boxes.
+The USE_RELEASE_FILE check box will need to be unchecked, if the job is expected to run with a release file, while passing the required information as build parameters.
+Similarly, the DRY_RUN check box will need to be unchecked, if the job needs to be tested while skipping repository promotion to Nexus.

 The Special Parameters are as follows:

 GERRIT_BRANCH = master